MMD-Flagger: Leveraging Maximum Mean Discrepancy to Detect Hallucinations

 \section{\texttt{LFAN-HALL} Dataset Modification and Label Correction}

 Some annotation labels in the {\tt LFAN-HALL} dataset appear to be inconsistent with the definitions given by the paper.
-Referring to the annotation guideline provided~\citep{Guerreiro-2023-looking}\footnote{\url{https://github.com/deep-spin/hallucinations-in-nmt/tree/main/data}}, the \texttt{strongly detached} label is applied when ``there is some content that is supported by the source sentence.
+Referring to the annotation guideline provided~\citep{Guerreiro-2023-looking}\footnote{\url{https://github.com/deep-spin/hallucinations-in-nmt/tree/main/data}}, the \texttt{strongly detached} label is applied when \textit{there is some content that is supported by the source sentence.
 However, there is a significant part of the translation that is not (it conveys different meaning to the meaning in the source sentence).
-Importantly, the content that is hallucinatory does not reflect a genuine effort to translate any part of the source sentence''.
+Importantly, the content that is hallucinatory does not reflect a genuine effort to translate any part of the source sentence}.

 In Table~\ref{tab:dataset-lfan-hall-label-error-modification-error-example}, we report an example which, in the original datasets, has two labels: \texttt{omission} (of the machine translation error) and \texttt{strongly detached} (of the hallucination).
 This example is considered to be labeled as the \texttt{omission} (of the machine translation) since the machine translation correctly translated the phrase of the source text \textit{A proud celebration}, yet the machine translation lacks the phrase \textit{that gives cause for celebrating.} Therefore, this example is not a case of hallucination.

 We reviewed the annotation labels, focusing on the translations originally labeled as hallucinations, that is, those marked as ``strongly detached'', ``fully detached'', or ``repetition.''
 Table~\ref{tab:dataset-lfan-hall-label-error-modification} presents a confusion matrix comparing our verified labels against the original annotation.
 Notably, substantial discrepancies were found in cases labelled as a combination of ``omission'' and ``strongly detached.''
 Specifically, 65\%~(19 examples) of those were re-labelled as ``omission,'' which is not categorised as hallucination.
 This may suggest that the annotators have misinterpreted the definition of ``strongly detached.''
 In particular, when a machine translation contains an omission error, the resulting output may appear distant from the source text, potentially leading to misclassification.